 He was ambidextrous and wore his revolvers butt-first in a cross-draw method.
 Later in his career when he became a police officer in Muskogee, he wore a revolver on his hip, one in a shoulder holster and one concealed in the small of his back.

-Once, while on the trail back to Muskogee, Oklahoma, with two suspects in custody, Bass heard a gunshot.
+Once, while on the trail back to Muskogee, Okla., with two suspects in custody, Bass heard a gunshot.
 He told the two suspects to be quiet.
 When the second shot rang out, he fell back with his weapon cocked.
 Knowing human behavior, Reeves lay stock-still.
 The ambusher broke cover to witness the dead body of the Invincible Marshal.
 Big mistake.
 Bass shot him center mass.

 Another time Reeves, accompanied by only one posseman, tracked one of the most feared murder suspects in the area.
 Hot leads had grown cold, and the man eluded capture for several months.
 Eventually, Bass got a new lead and once again he and his posseman made the fugitive’s world smaller.
 The fugitive went on the offensive, sending word to Reeves that if he did not stop his pursuit, he would kill him.
 Undeterred, Bass and his posseman continued the hunt, eventually locating the wanted man in a wooded area during a thunderstorm.

 While exchanging gunfire, the fugitive’s bullet struck near Bass who dropped in the mud as if dead, once again playing opossum, but with his weapon at the ready.
 The fugitive, in his hubris, broke cover and closed in on Bass.
 With the fugitive close and with no cover, Reeves ordered him to drop his weapon.
 Instead of complying, he lowered his body and took aim, but Bass had the drop on him.
 Bass’ bullet struck him in the neck, killing him instantly.